 The Act streamlines the process of obtaining permission for the placing of tables and chairs on the highway, adjacent to your premises.
-This new legislation is temporary and will only apply until 30 September 2021.
+This new legislation is temporary and initially only applied until 30 September 2021.
 The Business and Planning Act 2020 (Pavement Licences) (Coronavirus) (Amendment) Regulations 2021 has now extended temporary Licences up to 30 September 2022.

 You must complete our Broxtowe Pavement Licence application form.
 All applications and documentation must be submitted electronically.

 A Pavement Licence is a licence granted by the local authority which allows the licence holder or premises owner to place removable furniture over certain highways adjacent to the premises in order to make to make it easier to serve food and drink from the premises, and help them maximise their capacity with outdoor tables and chairs.

 Businesses that are eligible for this permission include those intending to use the premises for the sale of food or drink for consumption (on or off the premises).
 These include public houses, cafes, bars, restaurants, snack bars, coffee shops and ice cream parlours.

 The furniture that may be used is:

 - Counters or stalls for selling food or drink

 - tables, counters or shelves on which food or drink can be placed

 - chairs, benches or other forms of seating, and;